ajlewis810/Andrew-Lewis-Portfolio/README.md

 I am a driven and curious professional with a passion for exploring the universe through science and technology.
 My academic foundation in astrophysics has provided me with a strong command of data analysis, coding, and mathematical modeling, while my hands-on engineering experience has honed my practical skills in designing, building, and optimizing systems.
 With this portfolio, I aim to demonstrate my ability to tackle intricate challenges and deliver innovative solutions.

 ### Key Highlights of My Background:
-- **Astrophysics Research**: Extensive experience analyzing variable stars, including Cepheid variables like CY Aquarii, using advanced photometric techniques.
+- **Astrophysics Research**: Extensive experience analyzing variable stars, modeling, and experimental testing of wavefront sensors.
 - **Data Analysis**: Proficient in Python, Jupyter Notebooks, and tools like NumPy, Pandas, Matplotlib, and Astropy for scientific computing and visualization.
 - **Engineering Projects**: Applied knowledge of system design and optimization to solve technical problems and improve workflows.
 - **Technical Communication**: Strong ability to distill complex concepts into clear, concise deliverables for technical and non-technical audiences alike.